chrisneave/prometheus-demo/README.md

 ## Stopping the demo

-To stop all running components either hit `CTRL+C` execute the
+To stop all running components either hit `CTRL+C` if running interactively or execute the following when running in the background:
-following:

 ```
 docker-compose stop